-As was mentioned above, SCQ in its general metaphysical form is intended by Inwagen to discuss the occurrence of composition with respect to our concrete and medium-sized dry objects.
+As was mentioned above, SCQ in its general metaphysical form is intended by van Inwagen to discuss the occurrence of composition with respect to our concrete and medium-sized dry objects.
 Nevertheless, the question is phrased in such a general way that there are no reasons to restrict its domain to our familiar concreta.
 Abstract objects like numbers and propositions, in the opinion of most, are also complex entities with respect to which the question is justified about the way, and if at all, they are composed of parts.
-Likewise, the answers to SCQ are commonly exemplified by ordinary objects as tables and tennis balls, but also here there are no reasons to restrict the domain to which these answers apply.
-For example, according to the majority view, CEM and hence universalism, any set of individuals compose a further individual where the ontological lates, yet stays neutral with respect to the dimensional number or infiniteness (Fekete, "Representational Systems.", pp.88, 98).
+Likewise, the answers to SCQ are commonly exemplified by ordinary objects such as tables and tennis balls but here also, there are no reasons to restrict the domain to which these answers apply.
+For example, according to the majority view, CEM and hence universalism, any set of individuals compose a further individual where the ontological status of what counts as an individual is not specified.
+Hence, any set of material parts composes a further concrete object in the same way as any set of numbers composes another number.
+Likewise regarding the entire logical space of answers to SCQ.
+Now, generally, the aim of the second part of this thesis is simply to apply SCQ and its answers not to the material or abstract domain but to the mental one, specifically to phenomenal consciousness as specified in the introduction of this section.
+In that way, van Inwagen's Special Composition Question (SCQ) becomes, as will be specified below, the Special Phenomenal Composition Question (SPCQ).

-&lt;sup>285 Stanley is more specific and regards qualia space as a "closed pointed cone in an infinite dimensional separable real topological vector space" (Stanley, "Qualia Space." pp.49, 52-55).
+&lt;sup>292 Stanley is more specific and regards qualia space as a "closed pointed cone in an infinite dimensional separable real topological vector space" (Stanley, "Qualia Space." pp.49, 52-55).
 Since elaborating the specifics extends the scope of this thesis, however, simply conceiving of phenomenal consciousness as a vector space is sufficient.

-&lt;sup>286 Yoshimi, "Phenomenology and Connectionism", p.2.
+Yoshimi, "Phenomenology and Connectionism", p.2.

-&lt;sup>287 Stanley, "Qualia Space.", p.55.
+&lt;sup>294 Stanley, "Qualia Space.", p.55.